-Below you can see a dynamic list of course offerings and examples of course plans developed by the International Life Cycle Academy.
-Based on this this you can request similar courses.
+Below you can see a dynamic list of current course offerings and below that examples of course plans developed by the International Life Cycle Academy.
+Based on this you can request to join similar courses via a waitlist.
 You can also request a tailor-made course for your organisation.
-For enquiries write to us at .
+Courses are updated for each edition, and therefore we do not have ‘standard’ prices listed.
+For enquiries write to us at:

 Current LCA courses

-The course aims at strengthening skills in life cycle inventory analysis.
-The course introduces to advanced inventory modelling using the techniques of consequential LCA and input-output (IO) LCA.
+This course aims at strengthening skills in life cycle inventory analysis.
+The course introduces advanced inventory modelling using the techniques of consequential LCA and input-output (IO) LCA.

 Examples of course plans